immutant/immutant.org/news/2015-02-09-announcing-2-beta2.md

 performance, and the compatibility with both WildFly 8 and the forthcoming WildFly 9.

-We expect a final release shortly after WF 9 is official.
+We expect a final release before spring (in the Northern Hemisphere).
 We would appreciate all interested parties to try out this release and submit whatever issues you find.
-And again, big thanks to all our early adopters who provided invaluable feedback on the alpha and incremental releases.
+And again, big thanks to all our early adopters who provided invaluable feedback on the alpha, beta, and incremental releases.

 ## What is Immutant?